ddftwiki/ssg/resources/templates/md/posts/Dueling Doomsdays_Clash in Cymru.md

 G1) In the blind, I keep a fair 7, with a BW, DR, LP, Island, Fetch, Ponder, Brainstorm.
 Josh leads with Urborg, then Needles Wasteland primitively.
 I draw another land, and feel obliged to Wish for a Therapy to name Vampire Hexmage as a response to the threatening T2 Marit Lage.
-Therapy reveals 3 lotus petals, 1 Elvish Spiritguide, and a crop rotation.
+Therapy reveals 3 Lotus Petals, 1 Elvish Spirit Guide, and a Crop Rotation.
 Josh topdecks an Expedition Map, tutors a Dark Depths and plays it, leaving a LP in play and ESG and a Rotation in hand.
 I know I’m dead next turn.
 Hope he misses it.
-I brainstorm into cards to set up a PTT pile, attempt to set it up, but Josh makes a 20/20 in response to the Doomsday, and I concede.
+I Brainstorm into cards to set up a PTT pile, attempt to set it up, but Josh makes a 20/20 in response to the Doomsday, and I concede.
 G2) Josh mulligans to 6 and scrys to the top.
 That scry feels a little threatening, I keep a solid hand with a T1 Thoughtseize, T2 Kill.
-I thoughtseize him, seeing Dark Depths, Stage, Karakas, Snow-covered Forest, Catacombs, and my only option of a Duress.
+I Thoughtseize him, seeing Dark Depths, Stage, Karakas, Snow-covered Forest, Catacombs, and my only option of a Duress.
 Feel quietly hopeful.
 Turns out his scry was a Thoughtseize as well, and he takes my doomsday, and I proceed to cast my only cantrip (ponder) find 3 lands, shuffle draw a land, then continue flooding out.
-He Marit lages on T3 with a petal he drew.
+He Marit Lages on T3 with a petal he drew.

 **Player: Doishy
 Opponent: Mark